Avg: 4 from 4 votes

 The east face of castle rock spire was the first route attempted on the formation back in 1949.
 John Salathé and Jim Wilson turned back after creating a short bolt ladder next to pitch two and placing a couple pitons when a large block broke loose.
 The following year the regular route was climbed and the spire saw its first ascent.

-P1: Start at bottom left edge of the "dark tower" and climb the first bit of the regular route.
+P1: 5.9 - Start at the bottom left edge of the "dark tower" and climb the first bit of the regular route.
 After the 5.8+ mantle thing traverse the finger crack left.
-Same start as the regular route but you go left instead of behind the tower.
+Same start as the regular route but you go left to big ledge instead of behind the tower.

-P2: Climb past a single bolt to gain the obvious clean splitter above and follow it to the large blocky ledge.
-This has not been freed, but it is doable, although very difficult.
+P2: 5.12 - Climb past a single bolt to gain the obvious clean splitter above and follow it to the large blocky ledge.

-P2 Free: Left of the original P2 there is a crack system, follow it to the large ledge (it's the alternate crack in the topo).
+P2 variation: 5.10+ - Left of the original P2 there is a crack system, follow it to the large ledge (it's the alternate crack in the topo).
 You can also do a 4th class traverse from the notch into this pitch, bypassing P1.

 P5: Follow the short ramp/corner up.